tshepang/blog/content/Excision (2012).md

 The ending is a let-down... too unrealistic.

-I liked this bit in [another quality review], which will become relevant one you are done watching:
+I liked this bit in [another quality review], which will become relevant once you are done watching:

 > ...she's quickly blossoming into quite the amateur surgeon.